jlucaspains/blog/_posts/2019-1-31-build-deploy-xamarin-ios-azure-devops.md

 ![Release]({{ site.url }}/images/posts/iOSAzureDevOpsRelease.png)

 ## Special considerations
 1. Note that both nuget restore and xamarin build were executed over the .csproj file instead of the solution.
-I'm not sure why, but everytime I use the .sln the build fails.
+I'm not sure why, but every time I use the .sln the build fails.
 2. Apple store require you to provide export compliance documentation and will not automatically publish the app for testing without this.
 There are ways around this.
 [Read about it](https://help.apple.com/app-store-connect/#/dev88f5c7bf9).